Conagra Brands (LTS:0I2P) E10: $1.86 (As of Feb. 2026)

 Conagra Brands Business Description

-Conagra Brands is a packaged food company that operates predominantly in the United States (over 90% of fiscal 2024 revenue).
+Conagra Brands is a packaged food company that operates predominantly in the United States (91% of fiscal 2025 revenue).
 Most of its revenue comes from frozen food, including brands like Marie Callender's, Healthy Choice, Banquet, and Birds Eye.
-Conagra also sells snacks, shelf-stable staples, and refrigerated food through brands like Duncan Hines, Hunt's, Slim Jim, Vlasic, Orville Redenbacher's, Reddi-wip, Wish-Bone, and Chef Boyardee.
-The company primarily sells through the us retail channel, with just 9% of fiscal 2024 revenue coming from international markets and 10% from foodservice.
+Conagra also sells snacks, shelf-stable staples, and refrigerated food through brands like Duncan Hines, Hunt's, Slim Jim, Vlasic, Orville Redenbacher's, Reddi-wip, and Wish-Bone.
+The company primarily sells through the US retail channel, with just 9% of fiscal 2025 revenue coming from international markets and 9% from foodservice.